FWDekker/mommy/README.md

-if you don't want to use a package manager but also don't want to bother with `make`ing mommy, you can download a universal build of mommy, and play around with that. this will not install any files into your system. if you're here because you want to install mommy only for a specific user, the "build from source and install" option is probably a better approach, though~
+if you don't want to use a package manager but also don't want to bother with `make`ing mommy, you can download a universal build of mommy, and play around with that. this will not install any files onto your system. if you're here because you want to install mommy only for a specific user, the "build from source and install" option is probably a better approach, though~